rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 .. note::

-   The `reselved space` only applies to Linux system.
-It is the space saved for important root processes (and possible rescue actions).
-For example, in some system the reserved space can be used for fragmentation allocation.
-Here is another explanation for Ext3 and Ext4: https://www.redhat.com/archives/ext3-users/2009-January/msg00026.html.
+   The ```reserved space``` only applies to Linux systems.
+It is the space saved for important root processes and possible rescue actions.
+In some systems the reserved space can be used for fragmentation allocation.
+For more information about Ext3 and Ext4: https://www.redhat.com/archives/ext3-users/2009-January/msg00026.html.

-   The `files` and `free_files` metrics only apply to Linux system also.
+   The `files` and `free_files` metrics only apply to Linux systems.

 .. _agent_filesystem_state: